WaltherJr/questionnaire-creator/README.md

 Questionnaire creator
 =====================

-A digital questionnaire creator.
+A WYSIWYG digital questionnaire creator.
 The question types supported are:

 * Short answer
 * Paragraph